bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 come out of the first node at the top of the circle, and then entering the second node on its left-hand side.
-This is because the straight line direction would be a 45 degree from the first node to the second node, and thus an addition turning of 45 degree angle would have placed the starting direction at a 90 degree angle.
-Since the turning would be semantical, the destination node would have its angle turned in the opposite direction.
+This is because the straight line direction would be a 45 degree from the first node to the second node, and a negative 45 degree abbration expresses that it should start out with an angle that is 45 degrees turned to the left hand side of the normal trajectory, placing the starting direction at a due north direction.

     node.A  (1,1)
     node.B  (5,5)
-    edge.A.B {abr:45}
+    edge.A.B {abr:-45}

+A positive "abr" option would have expressed that it should veer away towards the right hand side of the normal trajectory.
 If the edge is going to include arrow heads, then the 'arrowhead' style option should've been provided.